CentreForDigitalHumanities/I-analyzer/frontend/src/assets/manual/en-GB/types-of-fields.md

 You can enable sorting on text metadata fields.
 Values in the field will be sorted in (forward or reverse) alphabetical order.

-> **Tip**
->
-> Sometimes, it's better to disable search for a field, because it leads to irrelevant results.
-For example, if you search for "new york" in a corpus of newspaper articles, do you want to see every single article from the *New York Times*?

 Text metadata fields can be included as filters.
 The filter widget will be a dropdown with all values for the field.

 ## Number (integer)